ansible/awx/CONTRIBUTING.md

 Hi there!
 We're excited to have you as a contributor.

-Questions about this document or anything not covered here?
-Come chat with us on IRC or the mailing list.
+Have questions about this document or anything not covered here?
+Come chat with us on IRC (#ansible-awx on freenode) or the mailing list.

 Table of contents
 -----------------